borkshop/lobsterquest/README.md

 Use [direnv](https://direnv.net/) to automatically set up your PATH when working within the EmojiQuest repository.
-All further instructions assume `scripts` and `lobster/bin` are on your path.
+All further instructions assume `scripts` and `lobster/bin` are on your executable path.

-Run `build-lobster` to create the required `lobster` binary.
+Run `build-lobster` (or follow the instructions appropriate for your platform in `lobster/docs/getting_started.html`) to create the required `lobster` binary.
 You may need to `git checkout HEAD lobster` afterward to restore a clean working copy since building lobster alters checked-in artifacts.

-Run `generate-assets` to build the sprite atlas and other game code from game data.
+Run `go generate ./gen` to build the sprite atlas and other game code from game data.

 Run `edice` to edit the tile map of Daia, the world of EmojiQuest.